Cardiac Sarcoma

 Complete or partial excision of primary or metastatic cardiac sarcoma can provide hemodynamic improvement and relief from congestive heart failure.
 Alternatively, a pericardial window or pericardiectomy may ameliorate symptoms.

-Postsurgical adjuvant radiation and chemotherapy have not proven consistently beneficial.
+Postsurgical radiation and chemotherapy have not proven consistently beneficial.
 However, adjuvant radiation or chemotherapy can be beneficial in ameliorating symptoms and improving quality of life.

 Long-Term Monitoring